kmb40/aws-bootcamp-cruddur-2023/journal/week5.md

 * Created `backend-flask/bin/ddb/patterns/get-conversation` to display messages associated with the hard-coded message_group_uuid.
 [Ref](https://github.com/kmb40/aws-bootcamp-cruddur-2023/commit/e30026356751b5587406d56c5d9110e0675a01d4)
 * Created `backend-flask/bin/ddb/patterns/list-conversations` to display message groups.
 [Ref](https://github.com/kmb40/aws-bootcamp-cruddur-2023/commit/e30026356751b5587406d56c5d9110e0675a01d4)

+##### Envrionement preperation for implemention and testing
+**Note:** An AWS Cognito ID user must exist for this functionality to work.
+Noted as "Important" above.
+Also, replacing the local cookie authentication method with the AWS Cognito token authentication method is a critical step.
+I needed to update the `frontend-react-js/MessageGroupPage.js` file **and several others** to replace the cookie method with the token method.

+This is shown with steps in the following section of the video that - https://youtu.be/dWHOsXiAIBU?list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&t=2083.
+Extensive testing was required in part due to the complexity of the task, coding changes of hard coded variables to support dynamic data, and constant token expiration.

+Before the functionality can be tested and implemented, the databases must be prepared as follows:
+- Start local postgres database which contains seed data for tables “activity” and “users”?
+- Start local dynamobo database which will receive seed data from postgres db.
+- `./bin/db/setup` - drops, creates, schema-load, seed, updates cognito user ids (specifically those user ids that exists in AWS Cognito).
+[Ref](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/bin/db/seed)
+- `./bin/ddb/schema-load` - setups up tables for dynamodb.
+[Ref](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/bin/ddb/schema-load)
+- `./bin/ddb/seed` - loads “activities” and “users” data into dynamodb.
+[Ref](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/bin/ddb/seed)

 #### Implemented (Pattern A) Listing Messages in Message Group into Application
 Objective - As a user, I want to see a list of messages that belong to a message group.
 The messages must be ordered from newest to oldest.
 <img src="/assets/DynamoDB%20Modelling.png" width=450>
 <figcaption>Pattern A</figcaption>
 <br/><br/>

-**Note:** Updated Cognito ID Script for Postgres Database
-Replacing the local cookie authentication method with the AWS Cognito powered token authentication method is a critical step.
-Extensive testing was required in part due to the complexity of the task, coding changes of hard coded variables to support dynamic data, and constant token expiration.

 #### Implemented (Pattern B) Listing Messages Group into Application
 Objective - As a user, I want to see a list of messages that belong to an existing message group.
 The messages must be ordered from newest to oldest.